 Did you know that coffee can actually have health benefits?
 Here are 7 health benefits of coffee plus a coffee cashew butter recipe!

 Disclosure: This post is written in partnership with Purity Coffee and Living Plate.
 I received free samples of the Purity Coffee mentioned in this post.
 As always, I only recommend products I personally trust and like.

 Is there anything better than that first sip of morning coffee?
 As a parent, it can be rare to find the time to actually sit down and savor the whole cup, but every now and then it works out.

 Coffee is one of my daily joys.
 Sure, it provides a delicious, much-needed caffeine kick to help me start (or continue) the day, but it’s much more than that.
 It’s also comfort, it’s routine, it’s a chance to slow down and savor, and it’s nourishing!
 In fact, here are 7 health benefits of coffee:

 Coffee is packed with antioxidants, specifically, a group of antioxidants known as chlorogenic acids or CGAs.
 These antioxidants protect you from damaging free radicals, you can think of them as bodyguards for your cells.

 Coffee is actually the richest source of antioxidants in the western diet.
-And tests show that Purity is currently the richest source of antioxidants out of all coffees, more than even than wild blueberries and kale.
-But of course, it’s good to include a variety of all these foods in your diet!
+Other great sources include cocoa, wild blueberries, and colorful veggies such as kale and carrots.
+It’s good to include a variety of all these foods in your diet!